 The officers of the Association shall be:

-- A President who shall be elected for four years only.
+a.
+A President who shall be appointed for four years.

-- A Secretary, who shall serve for three years and shall be eligible for re-election for one further consecutive term of three years.
+b.
+A Secretary, who shall be appointed for four years and shall be eligible for re-appointment for one further consecutive term of four years.

-- A Treasurer, who shall serve for three years and shall be eligible for re-election thereafter.
+c.
+A Treasurer, who shall be appointed for four years and shall be eligible for re-appointment thereafter.
 The Treasurer shall present annually to the General Meeting a statement of accounts that have been independently examined in accordance with relevant legislation.

-- The general conduct of the affairs of the Association shall be in the hands of the Committee consisting of the officers and four other members elected at the General meeting for a term of three years only.
+a.
+The general conduct of the affairs of the Association shall be in the hands of the Committee consisting of the officers and three other members elected at the General meeting for a term of three years only.